rohithmay/rohithmay.github.io/_posts/2020-09-11-qubit-rotation-gradient-descent.md

 Quantum Machine Learning is a rapidly expanding and exciting field in quantum computing.
 This set of notes here are based on the lecture delivered by [Amira Abbas](https://www.linkedin.com/in/amira-abbas/) [^1] at the [National Institute for Theoretical Physics](https://nithep.ac.za/training/) as a part of their mini-school.
 Quantum Machine Learning, Qubit Rotation and Gradient Descent are first discussed.
 Then a simple circuit it constructed and the parameters of the machine learning model are optimized using [Pennylane](https://pennylane.ai/).

+A pdf version of this post is available [here](https://rohithkrishna.in/files/pdf/2020-09-11-qubit-rotation-gradient-descent.pdf).

 ## Where can one apply quantum machine learning algorithms?

 Let us first check out some really cool applications of quantum machine learning: